miklhh/os4/README.md

 Minimal hobby operating system written for the x86 architecture.

 ### Prerequisites
-**[GNU Compiler Collection](https://gcc.gnu.org/)** - The *GNU Compiler Collection C (cross) compiler* is used to build the software.
+**[GNU Compiler Collection](https://gcc.gnu.org/)** - The *GNU Compiler Collection C (cross) compiler* is used for building the software.
 The *GNU Binary Utilities (binutils)* from GCC is also requiered for linking the software and archiving libraries.
-The crosscompiler arcitecture used to developing the software is i686 but the i386 build architecture should work aswell.
+The compiler ouput arcitecture used for developing the software is i686 but the i386 build architecture should work aswell.
 [This OSdev.org tutorial](http://wiki.osdev.org/GCC_Cross-Compiler) will help you install a cross-compiler on your system.

 **[NASM](http://www.nasm.us/)** - The *Netwide Assembler* is used to to assemble parts of the software.
-NASM or equivalent assembler is requiered to build the software, although nasm is the recommended one.
-You can install NASM throught your package manager or build from source via the NASM web page.
+NASM or equivalent assembler is requiered to build the software although nasm is recommended.
+You can install NASM through your local maching package manager or build from source via the NASM web page.

 **[GRUB](https://www.gnu.org/software/grub/)** - The *GNU Grand Unified Bootloader* is used to bootstrap the software.
 You can install GRUB through your package manager or build it yourself via source code from the GRUB web page.